WWE News: Seth Rollins’ Replacement For Wrestlemania Feud With Triple H Revealed

 In fact, he is scheduled for WWE live events after WWE FastLane.
 His recent appearance during this week’s television tapings for NXT has confirmed that Finn is on the cusp of being medically cleared to return to the ring, or he already has been cleared.
 It’s also been reported that Finn Balor’s return to WWE television may be the night after WWE FastLane.
 The WWE Universe won’t have to wait much longer for Balor’s return.

-On paper, Finn Balor vs. Triple H seems a little random, and there aren’t many details on how WWE officials would begin their rivalry.
+On paper, Finn Balor vs. Triple H seems a little random and there aren’t many details on how WWE officials would begin their rivalry.
 The entire situation with Balor is more complex because Rollins is technically the one who injured him.
 The natural feud for WWE would be the rematch between Balor and Rollins, but that’s not going to happen.
 If Balor vs. Triple H comes to fruition at Wrestlemania, WWE will need to be creative.

 Both men have a lot of history together in NXT.
 The WWE crowd in Orlando will be fully behind Balor, but Triple H always gets a strong face reaction from the NXT Universe as well, so that will create an interesting dynamic between them with the WWE Universe in Orlando.
 However, the WWE Universe will be invested in everything Balor and Triple H do during the match, which will include spectacular dueling entrances.